dishasingla5/Self-Balancing-Robot-PID/README.md

-# Self-Balancing Robot using PID Control
+# Control System: PID controller for stabilization

 This project implements a real-time closed-loop control system for a two-wheeled self-balancing robot using MPU6050 IMU and PID control.